Decentralized-ID/decentralized-id.github.io/identosphere-dump/educational-resources/data-governance.md

 * [If your strategic plan is based on data, have you considered the consequences?](https://www.mydigitalfootprint.com/2021/04/if-your-strategic-plan-is-based-on-data.html) MyDigitalFootprint
   > How do you know your data set has the views of everyone who is critical to your business today and in the future?
 How do you know the tools you use provide equal weight to everyone to make our business thrive?
 How do you know if the recommendation was written before the analysis?
 How do your incentives create a new bias?

-* [We Need Data Unions to Support the Data Economy](https://blog.oceanprotocol.com/voices-of-the-data-economy-shiv-malik-data-unions-84243ab965ee) Pool Foundation via Ocean Protocol
-  > In the twelfth episode of Voices of the Data Economy, we had a conversation with [Shiv Malik](https://twitter.com/shivmalik?s%3D20), CEO at Pool Foundation and former Head of Growth for Streamr where he evangelized about a new decentralized data economy.
-During this discussion, he tells us how Data Unions work, its real-life use cases, and legislative regulations supporting the Data Union model.
-Here are edited excerpts from the podcast.

 * [Data for good: powering our way to a better world](https://blog.digi.me/2021/04/29/data-for-good-powering-our-way-to-a-better-world/)
   > We should absolutely all be taking care of the data that belongs to us, our data that we create, that we have a right to be able to control and share exactly as we choose.
 But we should also bear in mind the power of that data to help each of us, every day, benefit from the good that can come when it is shared and used to create a better world for us all.
 * [Everybody has our data ... except us](https://reb00ted.org/personaldata/20210620-who-has-my-personal-data/) reb00ted